PhantomDraft/phantomdraft.github.io/content/en/articles/Pandora’s Toxin.md

 What Did I Feel After Watching This Not-So-Short Film?

 I felt like I had spied on God going to the bathroom—under the condition that I had never encountered gods before.
 It had never even crossed my mind that a god would need to use the toilet\!
-But he did it so naturally that I whispered in awe: — "In your image and likeness."
+But he did it so naturally that I whispered in awe: — "In your image and likeness".

 This is nothing like Tarantino’s Hostel, where you start wondering if the director has paranoia.
 Here, everything is banally simple, yet due to the isolation of this place—which doesn't even try to hide itself—I began to wonder: could this place actually exist?
 It has its own atmosphere.
 It is not part of Myanmar’s wildlands.
 It is a popular tourist destination for wealthy people.